syahrizaldev/webdev-resources/readme.md

 ## Charts

-> List of charting libraries for creating data visualization interfaces.
+> List of charting libraries for creating data interfaces and visualization.

 | Name                                                | Description | Pricing                |
 | --------------------------------------------------- | ----------- | ---------------------- |